SMA Type 2 – Looking after your child who has had a recent diagnosis

 All children can be more susceptible to the effects of poor air quality, for example cigarette smoke.
 Children who are exposed to second-hand smoke are more likely to contract a serious respiratory infection that requires hospitalisation.
 Children with SMA who have respiratory challenges are especially vulnerable.

-Eating difficulties can mean children don’t get enough food and become underweight.
+Eating difficulties can mean children don’t get enough food and may become underweight.
 However, some children can become overweight because their muscle weakness makes it difficult to exercise.
-Extra weight can increase the stress on muscles, bones and joints, making physical activity and breathing even more difficult.
+Extra weight can increase the stress on muscles, bones and joints, making positioning, physical activity and breathing even more difficult.

-If your child has choking or coughing episodes when feeding or eating this may be a sign they are inhaling their food (aspirating) and should be investigated.
+If your child has choking or coughing episodes when feeding or eating this may be a sign that they are inhaling their food (aspirating) and should be investigated.
 It’s not always obvious if someone is aspirating as it can be silent.
 If your child has frequent colds or respiratory infections this may be a sign of silent aspiration.